 - If you are admitted and decide to attend AU, you can set up an installment plan through AU's Student Accounts Office to pay up to 10 payments per year instead of paying all at once.
 For further information, please visit our student accounts page.

 - After the first two semesters at AU, and with the approval of your academic adviser, you may wish to think about studying during the summers to accumulate credits and perhaps graduate in 3 1/2 years instead of four years.

-- This scholarship chart lists information about external scholarship resources that do not require U.S. citizenship.
-Please review eligibility requirements and deadline dates carefully to see if you qualify for one or more funding opportunities.
+- Cappex is one of the nation's largest scholarship databases.
+Among the scholarships listed, Cappex does include external scholarship resources that do not require U.S. citizenship.
+Students can create a free account to see personalized matches of eligible scholarships, as well as information on how to apply.
+Please review scholarship eligibility requirements and deadline dates carefully to see if you qualify for one or more funding opportunities.

 - The International Student & Scholar Services (ISSS) office is here to support you.
 From the first steps of learning about AU to processing the official documents needed to settle in, ISSS is dedicated to helping international students and scholars thrive in the AU community.

 - Many AU departments offer scholarships for students once you’re enrolled and studying at AU.
 These scholarships may help to reduce your annual costs: